BrightBook Review 2017

 One of the things you’ll notice about BrightBook is its unique style.
 The homepage is several colors, none of which match the scheme you conjure up when you think “accounting,” and features people partying (one girl has her top off) while a forlorn, grey man in a suit looks on holding a stack of papers.
 The whole scene is presided over by a animatronic T-rex in a party hat.

 As with any other accounting software, BrightBook has some strengths and weaknesses that we’ll cover in this 2017 review.
 Hopefully, it’ll make your decision easier.

-- Lacking many advanced functions and some basic ones are fairly rudimentary;
+- Lacking many advanced functions & basic ones are rudimentary

 Brightbook is free, as in completely free: unlike the other free app we reviewed, Wave, there is no part of BrightBook that is paid for, nor are there ads of any kind.
 This means, though, that you get far fewer functions than you would with other programs.
 This is a trade-off of sorts, though may not be the greatest sacrifice depending on your needs.

 Though BrightBook was supposed to only be free for basic functions, with more advanced ones costing a few bucks, the latter don’t seem to have emerged yet.
 Currently the developers seem content to just offer a program that makes life easier for its users, though this may change in the future.

 Making life easier also means that a lot of functions have been scrapped in the name of simplicity: bank feeds, for instance are missing as are anything above basic reports.
 There’s no real A/P or A/R functionality, so people who need to issue credit notes and the like best find another program.
 Once you accept that this is a very stripped-down accounting program and judge it by its merits, you’ll find quickly that BrightBook is quite good.